 Council Tax - Council Tax Reduction Scheme

-Council Tax Reduction; the Government has announced that working age people receiving council tax reduction will receive up to £150.00 towards their council tax.
+The Government has announced that working age people receiving council tax reduction will receive hardship up to £150.00 towards their council tax bill.
 If you are already in receipt of council tax reduction you do not need to do anything, we will deduct this automatically from your council tax bill.
-If you are not in receipt of council tax reduction and your circumstances have changed due to the coronavirus please apply.
+If you have already made a payment which means you are entitled to a refund there will be instructions with your new bill which you will receive soon on how to do this.
+If you are not in receipt of council tax reduction and your circumstances have changed due to the COVID-19 please apply on the link

 What is Council Tax Reduction?

 Council Tax Reduction is a council tax discount for working age people.
 It reduces the amount of council tax you must pay.
 The size of the discount you get depends on your income and household size.

 There is a different national Council Tax Reduction scheme for people who have reached the qualifying age for Pension Credit or the State Retirement Pension.
 This scheme is a means tested scheme based on your income, savings or investments.

 You may be eligible for Council Tax Reduction if you:

 • have savings less than £6000 if you are working age or less than £16000 if you have reached the qualifying age for Pension Credit or the State Retirement Pension

 If you make a claim for Universal Credit and tell the DWP that you pay council tax they will send us details of your Universal Credit payments and your wages if you are working from an employer.
 We will use this information to work out the Council Tax Reduction entitlement.

 To apply for Universal Credit: go to https://www.gov.uk/universal-credit